 2. A cover letter detailing why you are interested in the HamptonsFilm Screenwriters Lab.
 Please include a brief synopsis (one or two sentences), the project’s current status, and any relevant development history, awards received, or labs & workshops attended.
-We also advise that you submit a brief CV and/or bio, with samples of previous work if you intend to direct the project with which you are applying.
+We also advise that you submit a brief CV and/or bio.
 While such experience is not required to be considered for the Lab, we do value learning about your background.

 4. The non-refundable application fee.
 While electronic payments through FilmFreeway is strongly preferred, if you choose to pay by check, please make them payable to the Hamptons International Film Festival.

 - The HamptonsFilm Screenwriters Lab welcomes projects of any genre.

 - Writing partners & teams are eligible and encouraged to submit.

 - International screenwriters are welcome to submit, though to be considered, the project must be translated into English.